Skra Bełchatów: 2011–present

-The first trophy won by Skra in 2012, was the sixth Polish Cup in the history of the club.
-On 18 March 2012 PGE Skra achieved a silver medal of the 2011–12 CEV Champions League.
-They won a match against Arkas İzmir in the semifinal, but lost in the final to the Zenit Kazan from Russia in the Final Four held at Atlas Arena in Łódź, Poland.
-The final match ended controversially, with the Serbian referee Dejan Jovanović not seeing the block of the Russian player, whereby the match ended despite that the audience and all the players saw the touch on a screen.
+The first trophy won by Skra in 2012 was the sixth Polish Cup in the history of the club.
+On 18 March 2012, PGE Skra achieved a silver medal in the 2011–12 CEV Champions League.
+They won a match against Arkas İzmir in the semifinal, but lost in the final to Zenit Kazan from Russia in the Final Four held at Atlas Arena in Łódź, Poland.
+The final match ended controversially; Serbian referee Dejan Jovanović did not call a block by a Russian player, ending the match even though the audience and players saw the touch on the screen.
 PGE Skra players received three out of eight individual awards.
 Michał Winiarski was named the Best receiver, the award for the Best spiker was received by Bartosz Kurek, and the title of the Most valuable player was garnered by the team captain Mariusz Wlazły.
-In the 2011–12 PlusLiga season, the club lost in the final of the Polish Championship to Asseco Resovia, and achieved silver medals.
+In the 2011–12 PlusLiga season, the club lost in the final of the Polish Championship to Asseco Resovia, taking silver medals.
 That defeat ended seven seasons of Skra dominance in PlusLiga.
-On 18 October, PGE Skra lost the semifinal of the 2012 FIVB Club World Championship with Sada Cruzeiro (2–3).
-On the next day, the Polish team won a bronze medal in their match with Zenit Kazan (3–2).
+On 18 October, PGE Skra lost the semifinal of the 2012 FIVB Club World Championship to Sada Cruzeiro (2–3).
+On the next day, the Polish team won the bronze medal in their match against Zenit Kazan (3–2).
 The opposite Aleksandar Atanasijević was awarded the Best scorer of the tournament.
-In the 2012–13 PlusLiga season, the club took fifth place, and was eliminated from the 2012–13 CEV Champions League by Arkas İzmir.
+In the 2012–13 PlusLiga season, the club took fifth place and was eliminated from the 2012–13 CEV Champions League by Arkas İzmir.

-In 2013 a former setter of the club, Miguel Ángel Falasca, returned to the club from Bełchatów, this time as the club's new head coach.
-During the 2013–14 PlusLiga season PGE Skra competed in the CEV Cup, reaching the semifinal, in which they lost to the Russian club Gubierniya Nizhny Novgorod (2–3, 2–3).
-On 24 October 2013 one of the players – Stéphane Antiga – signed a contract with the Polish Volleyball Federation and became a new head coach of the Polish national team.
-For the first time in history of the Polish national team, the current coach was an active player.
-In the 2013–14 PlusLiga season PGE Skra won its 8th title of the Polish Champion.
+In 2013, a former setter of the club, Miguel Ángel Falasca, returned to the club from Bełchatów, this time as the club's new head coach.
+During the 2013–14 PlusLiga season, PGE Skra competed in the CEV Cup, reaching the semifinal, in which they lost to the Russian club Gubierniya Nizhny Novgorod (2–3, 2–3).
+On 24 October 2013, one of the players—Stéphane Antiga—signed a contract with the Polish Volleyball Federation and became the new head coach of the Polish national team.
+For the first time in the history of the Polish national team, the current coach was an active player.
+In the 2013–14 PlusLiga season, PGE Skra won its eighth Polish Championship title.